buildbot/buildbot/master/docs/manual/customization.rst

 Advanced Property Interpolation
 -------------------------------

+TODO

-If the simple string substitutions described in :ref:`Properties` are not sufficent, more complex substitutions can be achieved with :class:`WithProperties` and Python functions.
+If the simple string substitutions described in :ref:`Properties` are not sufficent, more complex substitutions can be achieved with :class:`Interpolate` and Python functions.
 This only works with dictionary-style interpolation.

 The function should take one argument - a properties object, described below -